outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 addn-hosts=/etc/dnsmasq.d/hosts.dnsmasq
 ```

-*Note*: *dnssec-check-unsigned* would drop DNS replies if upstream DNS servers does not support DNSSEC.
+*dnssec-check-unsigned* would drop DNS replies if upstream DNS servers does not support DNSSEC.
 Up to now, I cannot find any China DNS servers with DNSSEC support.
 Hence, *dnssec-check-unsigned* cannot resolve domains out of GFWlist.

 If we want *dnsmasq* support newly created interface on the fly, we can use *bind-dynamic*: